 Wouldn’t it be great if there was a magic combination of foods you could eat (or avoid) to ensure a restful night’s sleep?
 You might be surprised to know that there’s not much research to back up the claims about specific foods and sleep.
 However, there are a few foods that are sleep promoters and few foods that are sleep stealers that you should know about.
-Here are six foods for trouble sleeping (3 foods that aid sleep and 3 to avoid).
+Here are six foods to help sleep and 3 foods which hinder your ability to sleep.

 Get some snoozing help from fresh cherries or cherry juice.
 One study showed that elderly patients who drank fresh, tart cherry juice twice a day had an easier time falling asleep.
 Other studies have shown that eating fresh cherries just might help you stay asleep longer and wake up less during the night.